joelryv/practicePython/README.md

-# practicePython
+# Practice Python
-Exercises to practice programming concepts in python
+### Exercises to practice programming concepts in python
+All files are individual python scripts to review some programming concepts.